DiarmuidHenry/PP5/README.md

  - [USER STORY: Newsletter](https://github.com/DiarmuidHenry/PP5/issues/23)

 All __must have__ user stories were acheived, as well as almost all __should have__ user stories.
-The only __could have__ task was not completed, as the amount of time and resources needed in order to fulfill it would vastly outweigh the minor benefit it would bring.
+The few __could have__ tasks were not completed, as the amount of time and resources needed in order to fulfill it would vastly outweigh the minor benefit it would bring.

 ## Data Models

 Below is an ERD of the models in the project.

 ![Entity Relationship Diagram](/media/readme-images/erd.png)

+## SEO (Search Engine Optimization)

+To improve audience reach and search engine visibility, various SEO techniques have been employed throughout the application:

+- Internal Linking: Every page is reachable via links from other pages, ensuring a logical structure that search engines can easily crawl.
+This helps improve the overall accessibility and ranking of the site.
+- Meta Tags and Titles: Meta description tags are included on all key pages to provide search engines with relevant information about the content.
+Additionally, the site title is set in the parent template to ensure consistent branding and SEO-friendly structure across all pages.
+- Link Attributes: The proper use of nofollow for paid or distrusted links and sponsored for sponsored content is implemented to define relationships between linked documents correctly.
+- Sitemap and Robots.txt: A sitemap is included in the application to facilitate search engine bot crawling, while a robots.txt file is provided to manage how and what content should be crawled.
+This ensures that sensitive or unnecessary pages are excluded from search engine results.
+- 404 and 500 Pages: Custom 404 error and 500 network error pages are in place with appropriate messaging and a redirect back to the home page, ensuring that users who encounter non-existent content are not left stranded.

+## E-commerce & Marketing

+The application incorporates key marketing strategies and follows fundamental e-commerce principles to reach and engage the target audience:

+- Facebook Business Page: A dedicated [Facebook Business Page]() has been created to promote the site and expand its social media reach.
+This helps engage potential customers and drive traffic to the site.
+- Newsletter Signup: The application includes a newsletter signup form, allowing users to subscribe for updates, offers, and news.
+This helps build a mailing list for direct marketing efforts and strengthens customer engagement.
+- E-commerce Model: The application follows a B2C (Business-to-Consumer) e-commerce model, where users can browse products, add items to a cart, and complete purchases online.
+The business model is supported by features like a user-friendly checkout process and product ratings.

+These strategies enhance the brand’s online presence and customer reach while ensuring a smooth and efficient e-commerce experience.

 ## Technology & Resources